 As we navigate this strange new reality we find ourselves in, it’s fair to wonder if private health insurance is actually worth it at the moment.

 We know it’s tough right now.
 But there are still some solid reasons to hang onto your cover.

 Can I even use my private hospital cover right now?

 Yes - people still need hospital treatment for diseases and illnesses apart from coronavirus.
 Private health insurance still covers you for these treatments, just as before.

-- We’re still funding critical treatments and surgeries included in your cover, such as heart failure, cardiac surgery, infants at risk, neurosurgery, dialysis, pregnancy, oncology and chemotherapy treatment etc. As usual, when you’re covered by us you’re still able to choose your own specialist.
+We’re still funding critical treatments and surgeries included in your cover, such as heart failure, cardiac surgery, infants at risk, neurosurgery, dialysis, pregnancy, oncology and chemotherapy treatment.
+As usual, when you’re covered by us you’re still able to choose your own specialist.
 And if you are admitted to hospital for treatment, you still have the option of electing to be treated as a private patient.

 And what about Extras?

-- health.com.au will also continue to cover customers for other services such as emergency dental, as we would normally.
+health.com.au is continuing to cover customers for other services such as emergency dental, as we would normally.

 So, what happens next?

-- Elective surgeries that were cancelled due to coronavirus will still need to happen at some point.
-The longer the lockdown, the larger the future bottleneck in the health system is likely to become.
-Having private hospital cover means that you can avoid an even longer than normal public hospital waitlist, as well as have access to private care with your choice of doctor.
+Having private hospital cover means that you can avoid an even longer than normal public hospital wait list, as well as have access to private care with your choice of doctor.

 We’re in this together.